 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-In Romans 5: 1-10.
-Here, Saint Paul gives us a sort of spiritual progression in which suffering leads to real hope.
+In Romans 5: 1-10 Saint Paul describes the way in which suffering can lead to hope.

 He begins by saying that we have peace with God through Jesus Christ.
 The peace that comes from Christ is a special kind, as Our Lord Himself made clear in speaking with His apostles: "Peace I leave with you; my peace I give to you; not as the world gives do I give to you" (John 14:27).

 It is certainly possible to be "at peace" in ways that don't involve Jesus Christ.
 Many people fortunate enough to have loyal friends, enough money to pay the bills, and reasonably good health might well say they are at peace with life.

 But Paul means something more, and in the next verses he goes on to describe what he means.
 He makes the startling statement that as Christians we "rejoice in our sufferings."
 The worldly kind of peace usually excludes deep suffering; it is characterized more by comfort and contentment.
 So it is clear that Paul is talking about that "special kind" of peace.

 Paul can rejoice in sufferings because he sees every experience as meaningful.
 Each thing that happens can bring us closer to God, because He is our Creator, and nothing that takes place is due to good or bad "luck" or happenstance.
 So those who love Him rejoice in whatever comes, even things that would seem terrible in a world of chaos, one that didn't belong to a loving Maker.